Sunday 4 October 2015

 Again, your only true disability is in your mind

-VI.
-On the same day of the first couple, I also came across this lovely young woman at High Park during the Japanese Cherry Blossom week.
+Another time at High Park I also came across this lovely young woman during the Japanese Cherry Blossom week.
 How she is courageously living her life struck me with the force of googillion suns.
-She was all alone standing there making a phone call, looking ravishing and colourful.
+She was all alone standing there casually making a phone call, looking ravishing and colourful.
 As if her disability wasn’t even in the equation.
 How inspirational.
 You see, rather than spend her life feeling sorry for herself, it’s her positive mindset that is allowing her to shine as such.

 A lot to learn here.